kunzel/soma/soma_data_analysis/readme.md

   * "single" :  compute the distribution of the movement of a single object given a list of instances, one label and one specific object and display the region where this object is movable.
   * "tv_spatial" : compute the possibility of a tv being on a table given a list of instances.
   * "chair_spatial" : compute the possibility of a chair being near a table given a list of instances.
+  * "predict" : predict the scene ( positions of table, chair and monitor) of one waypoint given a list of instances.

 3. for request instances, input instances corresponding to the operation in the form: [0] or [0,1,2,5]